The Nunnery Gallery is now closed due to COVID-19 restrictions.

 - Hand sanitiser will be available at the entrance and exit to the site.

 - A one-way signposted system is in place throughout the gallery and café.
 Entry should be made through the gallery, and out through the café.
 Takeaway orders will also be available through the café window (accessed from the alleyway).
+We also have outdoor seating in the cafe.

 - All staff on site will be wearing Personal Protection Equipment (PPE) including face coverings and/or visors.